jasny/skeleton-php-ext/README.md

 Includes;

-* GitHub Actions (Linux) and AppVeyor (Windows) configuration for continuous integration / platform tests.
+* GitHub Actions configuration for Linux and Windows continuous integration / platform tests.
 * CMake config for editing in [CLion](https://www.jetbrains.com/clion/).
 (See [this article](https://dev.to/jasny/developing-a-php-extension-in-clion-3oo1))
 * Supported for pecl dependencies.